 ROMA MKTG 300 Principles of Marketing

 Tocchetti holds an MBA from Columbia Business School, New York with concentrations in Finance and Macroeconomics, and completed an international exchange at London Business School.
-In 1996 he received his undergraduate in Economics and Finance, Laurea from Universitá Di Napoli, Federico II where he also once served as an Assistant Professor.
+In 1996 he received his laurea in Economics and Finance, from Università di Napoli, Federico II where he also once served as an Assistant Professor.
 He was a member of first prize team in Philip Morris Contest for Best Marketing Strategy among students at all Italian universities in 1994.

 Dr Ferro Trabalzi

 Core Course, At Home in Rome

 A scholar and actively involved in Community Planning, Local-Global Food Networks, Urban

 Agriculture and Contemporary Rome, Prof Trabalzi joins AUCIS for the Spring semester, 2013 as